Ingemar Stenmark

 Jan Ingemar Stenmark (/sv/; born 18 March 1956) is a Swedish former World Cup alpine ski racer.
-He is regarded as a legendary skier and one of the most prominent Swedish athletes ever, having won several Olympic medals and world cups during his career.
-When he retired in 1989, he held the record for the greatest number of international race wins, a record that was only broken in 2023 by Mikaela Shiffrin and remains unbroken amongst men.
+He is regarded as the greatest male skier in technical disciplines and one of the most prominent Swedish athletes ever, having won several Olympic medals and world cups during his career.
+When he retired in 1989, he held the record for international race wins (86), which was only broken in 2023 by Mikaela Shiffrin and remains unbroken amongst men.
 He competed for Tärna IK Fjällvinden.